Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness: Experiments

 \section{Experiments}

 In this section, we investigate the components of DMs as potential sources of bias on the prominent example of gender occupation biases.
 Subsequently, we demonstrate their mitigation in the outcome using \textsc{Fair Diffusion}.
-We start with our experimental setup, including measures to quantify DMs' inherited biases and the applied experimental protocol.